ProfessionalWiki/ExternalContent/README.md

 * `lang`: (Optional) One of the [supported languages].
 Only necessary if the language is not detected from the file extension.
 * `lineNumbers`: (Optional) Show line numbers.
 * `showLines`: (Optional) Show only specific lines.
-Can be a single line number or a range separated with a hyphen (-).
+It can be a single line number or a range separated with a hyphen (-).
 Multiple line numbers or ranges can be separated by commas.
-* `render`: (Optional) render Markdown (this is the default behavior, unless `$wgExternalContentRenderMarkdownByDefault` is changed)
+* `render`: (Optional) render Markdown (this is the default behavior unless `$wgExternalContentRenderMarkdownByDefault` is changed)

 Examples: